 Instructors may establish specific attendance regulations and make-up work policies governing their classes and must provide them to their students at the beginning of the semester in their syllabi (See APM 241).

-When a student can anticipate increased demands on his/her time, the student must judiciously schedule courses.
+When a student can anticipate increased demands on their time, the student must judiciously schedule courses.

 Authorizing Student Absences